gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/queries/TiSBenchResults2.md

 * Term-in-set cost: ranges from 1 to 97 across the 10 terms / avg: 49 / total: 489

 Here we see that our current TiS is better than DV.
-This is expected as the filter terms all have such low costs, so a postings-approach is cheaper than a DV approach (although the two almost converge when the lead term gets "small").
+This is expected as the filter terms all have such low costs, so a postings-approach is cheaper than a DV approach (although the two converge when the lead term gets "small").
 This is an interesting case for IndexOrDV.
 While IndexOrDV generally uses field-level statistics and would be expected to get it "wrong" in this case (and use DV due to the over-estimate on cost at the field-level), the "index" query (TiSQuery) get rewritten to a standard BooleanQuery as there are fewer than 16 terms, and provides a more accurate